+Privacy and access is one of the important cell phone rules for kids as they have their own.
 Family values should always reflect on the rules of information sharing.
 Have a rule that you must always know their password.
 Acknowledge that even if they are responsible individuals, you want to protect them from cyberbullies.

 For tweens and younger children, downloading of apps and access to social media accounts should be done with your permission.
 Asking for their phone from time to time and discussing what you see is a good way to guide them along.